• Skip to primary navigation

 • Pre-heat your oven to 160C Fan/350F/Gas Mark 4 and grease and line two 8" sandwich tins (that are at least 2" deep)

-• To make the sponge, mix together the caster sugar and baking spread using an electric mixer until it is light and fluffy
+• To make the sponge, mix together the caster sugar and baking spread using an electric mixer until it is light and fluffy, about 3 minutes

-• Then mix in the vanilla extract, followed by the self raising flour
+• Then gently mix in the self raising flour

-• Separate the mixture between the sandwich tins.
+• Divide the mixture between the tins.
 You can do this by eye, or use scales for accuracy

 • Bake them for 35-40 minutes or until they are golden brown and a skewer inserted in the middle comes out clean

-• Once the sponges are baked, remove from the oven and run a butter knife around the edges of the tin to loosen them, then carefully tip them out onto a cooling rack and leave to cool completely
+• Once the sponges are baked, remove from the oven and leave to cool for 15 minutes in the tin.
+Then run a butter knife around the edges of the tin to loosen them, then carefully tip them out onto a cooling rack and leave to cool completely

-• To make the filling use an electric hand whisk or food mixer to whisk together the mascarpone cheese, full fat cream cheese, vanilla extract and icing sugar
+• To make the filling use an electric hand whisk or food mixer to whisk together the mascarpone cheese, double cream, vanilla extract and icing sugar until thick

-• Put one of the sponges on your chosen cake stand or serving plate and spread the strawberry jam all over it, then spread the filling over the jam leaving about 2 tbsp in the bowl
+• Put one of the sponges on your chosen cake stand or serving plate and pipe the filling around the edge.
+Fill the middle with the strawberry jam, then add some fresh chopped strawberries over it

-• Top with the second sponge and spread the remaining 2 tbsp of the filling on top in the centre, it doesn't need to reach the edges
+• Top with the second sponge and pipe the remaining filling on top of the cake

-• Add the fresh strawberries on top of the whipped cream all around the edge of the cake, and sprinkle the red hundreds and thousands, if using, all over the cake
+• Add the fresh strawberries on top of the cream all around the edge of the cake, and sprinkle the freeze dried strawberries in the centre

-• Store leftovers in an airtight container in the fridge place and eat within 2 days
+• Store leftovers in an airtight container in the fridge and eat within 2 days

 Made this recipe?Share on Instagram with me @TheBakingExplorer or tag #thebakingexplorer!